 United States Boys' Suits Chronology: The 1870s

 Figure 1.--The boy here is flipping through a photograph album.
 The image is clear enough to make out the portraits in the photo album and even see the leaf decoration on the latches.
 His dog lies patiently at his feet.
 The boy is wearing a 2-piece styilized collar-buttoning suit.
 He has long knee pants and striped socks along with high-button shoes.
 His dog, who appears to be some type of Spaniel, has raised his head so there’s a bit of motion blur with the slow emuslsion speeds of the day.
 Handwritten on the reverse is “Ruth Williams & Fritz – 1878 – Aged 9 years”.
-(I am a bit puzzeled with Ruth as a boy's name.)
+(We are a bit puzzeled with Ruth as a boy's name.)
 The photographer is “Barr & Wright” of Houston, Texas.

 HBC